 Though they are not specific types of tumors, some special forms of breast cancer are discussed below.

 Susan G. Komen® Support Resources

 Other types of cancer that occur in the breast

 Most cancers that occur in the breast are breast cancers (breast carcinomas).

 In rare cases:

 - Other types of cancer, such as lymphomas (cancer of the lymph system) and sarcomas (cancer of the soft tissues), can occur in the breast.

 - Cancers from other sites can metastasize (spread) to the breast and mimic breast cancers.

-Because these cancers are either not carcinomas or are carcinomas that don’t start in the breast, they are treated differently and have different risk factors than breast cancer.
+These cancers are not carcinomas, or they are carcinomas that don’t start in the breast.
+So, they are treated differently and have different risk factors than breast cancer.

 For more information on other cancers that can occur in the breast, such as lymphomas, sarcomas and malignant phyllodes tumors, visit the National Cancer Institute’s website.